MrSuhar/Atomic-Desert/README.md

 # Atomic-Desert

 A work in progress postapocalyptic game.
 Written by two students in free time.
 It uses C++ with SFML.
-We are aiming to make it cross platform Linux/Windows however it's not decided yet.
+We are aiming to make it cross platform Linux/Windows since one of us uses Linux Mint, and another one Windows 10.

 ---FILE DESCRIPTION---